 Career Development Workshops

-The following workshops are typically held throughout the fall/spring semesters in Huff House 107 (now happening virtually until further notice).
+The following workshops are typically held throughout the fall/spring semesters in Huff House 107.
 All students and alumni are invited to attend!
-Be sure to check the CCD Events Calendar (Handshake) for specific dates & times.
+Be sure to check Handshake events for specific workshop dates & times.
 Please RSVP!

 Learn strategies for developing an effective resume for any audience, Students will learn to: